-Already facing economic disaster at home during the Great Depression, the United States confronted a new threat with the Nazi Party's rise to power in early 1933.1 While some Americans recognized the Third Reich as a danger to peace, democracy, and Europe's Jewish community, others did not see the emergence of Nazi Germany as cause for concern.
+Already in the middle of an economic disaster at home during the Great Depression, the United States confronted a new threat with the Nazi Party's rise to power in Germany in early 1933.1 While some Americans recognized the Third Reich as a danger to peace, democracy, and Europe's Jewish community, others did not see the emergence of Nazi Germany as cause for concern.
 For American college and university students, news of German military aggression and anti-Jewish violence competed for attention with classes, sports, and campus events.
-As fascism spread across Europe, World War II broke out, and European Jews and other groups deemed "racial enemies" suffered under Nazism, students across the country debated how to respond.
+Students across the country debated how to respond as fascism spread across Europe, World War II broke out, and European Jews and other groups deemed "racial enemies" were persecuted by the Nazi regime.

 During this era, higher education was an important space for political engagement.
-However, the demographics, culture, and politics of American campuses in the 1930s and 1940 differ strongly from the popular image of American college campuses as diverse and politically liberal.2 Coming of age in the Great Depression and the wake of World War I, many American students experienced economic instability at home and worried about the human cost of US involvement in European affairs.
-Far fewer Americans were able to seek higher education; many more were excluded on the basis of race or gender.
-A vast majority of students came from white middle- or upper-class backgrounds, and men enrolled at much higher rates than women.
-Most students attended state-funded public colleges and universities, many of which were led by conservative administrators.3
+Coming of age during the Great Depression and the aftermath of World War I, many American students experienced economic instability at home and worried about the human cost of US involvement in European affairs.
+Relatively few Americans were able to seek higher education.
+Many people throughout the country were excluded on the basis of race or gender.
+The majority of students at the time were young white men, many of whom came from wealthy backgrounds.
+Most students attended state-funded public colleges and universities, many of which were led by conservative administrators.2

 Students in this period held diverse political and ideological views.
-Some embraced socialism and communism, while many were conservative and deeply religious; a relatively small number sympathized with radical right-wing movements, including some pro-Nazi groups like the Silver Legion or the German American Bund.
-Like many Germans attending universities4 some American students found that aspects of Nazi ideology matched their political opinions or racial prejudices.5 For others, the Nazi regime's racism and antisemitism provoked outrage and loud opposition.
+Some embraced socialism and communism, while many were conservative and deeply religious.
+A small number sympathized with radical right-wing movements, including some pro-Nazi groups like the Silver Legion or the German American Bund.
+Like many Germans attending universities,3 some American students found that aspects of Nazi ideology matched their political opinions or racial prejudices.4 For others, the Nazi regime's racism and antisemitism provoked outrage and loud opposition.

 For those students who actively opposed Nazism, political affiliations, cultural traditions, and personal experiences helped to shape their responses.
-Students at institutions with religious ties, for instance, were often guided by faith in their reactions: Noah Golinkin, a Jewish student studying theology at the Jewish Theological Seminary in New York City, composed this poem to mourn the mass murder of Jews in Europe; it was later adopted as a prayer in synagogues around the country.
-Pennsylvania's Swarthmore College was founded by the Religious Society of Friends (Quakers)—a group instrumental in assisting European Jews during the Holocaust6—and this survey from the Swarthmore campus newspaper shows that students supported a plan to bring Jewish refugee students to the US early as 1938.
-Students at Muhlenberg College, a Lutheran school in nearby Allentown, Pennsylvania, may have found inspiration in their professors' strong denunciations of Nazi violence toward German Jews.
+For instance, students at institutions with religious ties were often guided by faith in their reactions.
+Noah Golinkin, a Jewish student studying theology at the Jewish Theological Seminary in New York City, composed this poem to mourn the mass murder of Jews in Europe.
+It was later adopted as a prayer in synagogues around the country.
+Pennsylvania's Swarthmore College was founded by the Religious Society of Friends (Quakers)—a group instrumental in assisting European Jews during the Holocaust.5 This survey from the Swarthmore campus newspaper shows that students supported a plan to bring Jewish refugee students to the US as early as 1938.
+Students at Muhlenberg College, a Lutheran school in nearby Allentown, Pennsylvania, may have found inspiration in their professors' strong denunciations of anti-Jewish Nazi violence.

-Personal experiences with racism led some students to invoke antiracism in their opposition to Nazi policies.
-At Morehouse College, a Historically Black College in Atlanta, Georgia, second-year student Henry E. Banks wrote an opinion article in the campus newspaper drawing comparisons between racial oppression in America's Jim Crow South and Nazi Germany.
-Drexel Sprecher, a young student at the University of Wisconsin who went on to serve as a prosecutor at the postwar Nuremberg Trials, organized activities designed to combat both Nazism abroad and the antisemitic attitudes he observed on campus.
-Esther Priwer, a Jewish student at the University of Missouri, reacted to the arrival of a Nazi exchange student at her school7 in 1938 by penning a personal account of her encounters with this outpoken antisemite and advocate of "Aryan" racial superiority.
+Personal experiences with racism shaped some students' opposition to Nazi policies.
+At Morehouse College, a historically Black college in Atlanta, Georgia, second-year student Henry E. Banks wrote an opinion article in the campus newspaper drawing comparisons between racial oppression in America's Jim Crow South and Nazi Germany.
+Drexel Sprecher, a young student at the University of Wisconsin who went on to serve as a prosecutor at the postwar Nuremberg Trials, organized activities designed to combat Nazism abroad—as well as the antisemitic attitudes he observed on campus.
+Esther Priwer, a Jewish student at the University of Missouri, reacted to the arrival of a Nazi exchange student at her school6 in 1938 by penning a report about this outpoken antisemite and advocate of so-called "Aryan" racial superiority.

 Politically-oriented student clubs and organizations also shaped anti-Nazi activism.
 Partnering with a national association known as the American Student Union, student groups in New York City and Detroit led demonstrations against fascism and the threat of another war in Europe.
-For these and other students focused on international politics, campus newspapers provided a space to discuss the impacts of Nazi policies.
-In the run-up to the Berlin Olympic Games in 1936, for example, student newspapers nationwide published debates over the moral and political implications of America's participation in games hosted by Nazi Germany.8 This student survey from the University of Pennsylvania's student newspaper illustrates the wide array of student opinions on a potential US boycott of the Berlin games.
+For these and other students focused on international politics, campus newspapers provided a space to discuss the impact of Nazi policies.
+In the run-up to the Berlin Olympic Games in 1936, student newspapers nationwide published debates over the moral and political implications of America's participation in games hosted by Nazi Germany.7 This student survey from the University of Pennsylvania's student newspaper illustrates the wide range of student opinions on a potential US boycott of the Berlin games.